You can read DAY 1 here and now, let’s begin Adventure Day 2.

 Oh and the HOT shower!
 Little things that we take for granted at home, means a lot in the Himalayas.
 I didn’t expect any luxury at all but was pleasantly surprised.

 Showered, rested and now it was time for food.

 We were served mushroom soup for entree, fried rice for main Lunch and tea/coffee.
 Yummy!

-After an awesome meal, I went for a nap followed by strolls around Namche Bazzar.
-Cute little village town filled with tea houses and couple hostels but i must admit Yeti Mountain Home has the BEST VIEW of Namche and super good food.
+After an awesome meal, I went for a nap followed by strolls around Namche Bazaar.
+Cute little village town filled with tea houses and couple hostels but I must admit Yeti Mountain Home has the BEST VIEW of Namche and super good food.

-I was happy to have chicken soup for entree, beef sizzler for my dinner and some cut up apple for desert.
+I was happy to have chicken soup for entree, beef sizzler for my dinner and some cut up an apple for dessert.
 It was delicious and sitting by the fire writing my diary made it more homely.

-My bed was comfy and warm over looking huge mountains and Namche Bazzar below my window.
+My bed was comfy and warm overlooking huge mountains and Namche Bazaar below my window.
 I slept like a baby dreaming about the rest of the trek.

 In the morning, breakfast was alright but that view made it tastier i think.
 I went outside to take some pictures and found myself touching a pile of washing.
 It was frozen!
 I had almost forgotten it reaches minus degrees in the Himalayas especially in the nights.
 I left thanking electric blanket and Yeti Mountain Home.

 I must add here, staffs at YMH were well trained and friendly.
 I will definitely go back if I were to do this trek again in the future.